Citi Benefits Handbook

 Drugs Not Covered

-For a list of the drugs and products that are not covered under the Citigroup Prescription Drug Program, as well as a list of covered alternatives for select medications, see the 2017 Express Scripts Preferred Drug List Exclusions at Citi Benefits Online.
-Employees will pay 100% of the full, non-discounted price of these drugs.
-This list is not exhaustive and there may be other drugs that are not covered.
+For a list of the drugs and products that are not covered under the Citigroup Prescription Drug Program, as well as a list of covered alternatives for select medications, see the 2018 Express Scripts Preferred Drug List Exclusions at Citi Benefits Online.
+You will pay 100% of the full, non-discounted price of these drugs.
+This list is not exhaustive, and there may be other drugs that are not covered.
 If you have any questions about a specific drug, please call Express Scripts at 1 (800) 227-8338.

 General exclusions include: